The 2022-2023 funding cycle is now open. Applications are due June 10, 5 PM.

-The UW-Madison Prevention Research Center (UWPRC) is pleased to announce the second annual small grant competition to support research promoting maternal and child health and health equity.
+The UW-Madison Prevention Research Center (UWPRC) is pleased to announce the third annual Small Grant Competition to support research promoting maternal and child health and health equity.
 Grants are intended to support small-scale and innovative research projects, especially those that will provide preliminary data leading to larger research efforts in population health and wellbeing, health equity, or disease prevention for women, children, and families.

-All UW-Madison faculty, scientists and post-doctoral fellows conducting health promotion or disease prevention research at UW-Madison are invited to apply.
+All UW-Madison faculty, scientists, and post-doctoral fellows conducting health promotion or disease prevention research at UW-Madison are invited to apply.
 Grants can be single- or multi-investigator.
 PIs and investigators on prior PRC small grants will be given lower priority for funding.

 NUMBER OF AWARDS

-- An abstract that can be reviewed by a non-academic audience (no more than 300 words).
+- An abstract written in plain language that can be reviewed by a non-academic audience (no more than 300 words).

 - Timeline and expected products

 3) Requested budget and accompanying narrative using the provided budget template (file updated 05/31/22).

 We expect to notify awarded projects by July 26, 2022, with an expected award start date of September 29, 2022.
 Awarded projects must demonstrate IRB approval or exemption before funding can be released.
 Awardees will need to provide a mid-year and final progress report and be responsive to UWPRC requests for project updates and participation in UWPRC events.

 Proposals will be evaluated based on the following criteria: